refinedev/refine/documentation/blog/2023-03-13-refine-v4-announcement.md

 We extend our gratitude to our community for supporting us throughout this journey, and we hope that refine v4 will continue to be a valuable tool for developers worldwide.

 If you appreciate refine and want to see it continue to grow, please don't forget to [give us a star on GitHub](https://github.com/refinedev/refine).
-Every star counts!
+Every star counts!⭐

 Also, don't forget to join our [community Discord](https://discord.gg/refine) for support and feedback on the latest release.